venovako/KogAcc/README.md

 ### Example

+The real variants are more accurate than the complex ones.
-A small complex input matrix, outputs for various strategies, and GIF animations are [here](https://venovako.eu/z84/).
+That being said, a small complex input matrix, outputs for various strategies, and GIF animations are [here](https://venovako.eu/z84/).
 Please download them sparingly!